Floyd Allen: Aftermath

-Floyd Allen was tried for the first-degree murder of Commonwealth's Attorney Foster.
+Floyd Allen was tried for the first degree murder of Commonwealth's Attorney Foster.
 On May 18, 1912, the jury found Floyd Allen guilty.
 He wept freely as the verdict was read.
-In July 1912, after three separate trials, Claud Allen was convicted of first-degree murder for the killing of Commonwealth's Attorney Foster, and for second-degree murder for the killing of Judge Massie.
+In July 1912, after three separate trials, Claude Allen was convicted of first degree murder for the killing of Commonwealth's Attorney Foster, and for second degree murder for the killing of Judge Massie.

-For their roles in the shooting, Floyd and Claud were sentenced to death by electrocution.
+For their roles in the shooting, Floyd and Claude were sentenced to death by electrocution.
 Allen's death sentence was deeply unpopular with Allen supporters in the county, but many other residents were unsympathetic, surprised by the deaths of so many people over Floyd Allen's refusal to serve a year in prison.
 Governor Mann, who had received death threats in the same handwriting as the threats previously delivered to the trial judge, had to cut short a trip to Pennsylvania after learning his Lieutenant Governor, James Taylor Ellyson (1847–1919), had attempted to commute the Allens' sentences in his absence, instigating a brief constitutional power struggle between the two men.
 Governor Mann refused a request to commute the death sentences to life imprisonment, and Floyd Allen was electrocuted on March 28, 1913, at 1:20PM.
-Eleven minutes later, his son, Claud, followed his father to death in the electric chair.
+Eleven minutes later, his son, Claude, followed his father to death in the electric chair.

-Sidna Allen pleaded guilty and received a total of 35 years in prison for the voluntary manslaughter of Commonwealth's Attorney Foster, and for second-degree murder of Judge Massie.
-He also pleaded guilty to second-degree murder for the shooting of Sheriff Webb, and was sentenced to 18 years' imprisonment.
+Sidna Allen pleaded guilty and received a total of 35 years in prison for the voluntary manslaughter of Commonwealth's Attorney Foster, and for second degree murder of Judge Massie.
+He also pleaded guilty to second degree murder for the shooting of Sheriff Webb, and was sentenced to 18 years' imprisonment.
 Wesley Edwards drew nine years for each count of murder for the slaying of Foster, Massie, and Webb for a total of 27 years' imprisonment.
-Sidna Edwards pleaded guilty in August 1912 to second-degree murder, and was sentenced to 15 years in the penitentiary.
+Sidna Edwards pleaded guilty in August 1912 to second degree murder, and was sentenced to 15 years in the penitentiary.
 Friel Allen was tried in August 1912 and after confessing to shooting prosecutor Foster, was sentenced to 18 years in prison.
 Democratic Governor Elbert Lee Trinkle pardoned Friel Allen and Sidna Edwards in 1922.
 In April 1926, Governor Harry Flood Byrd pardoned Sidna Allen and Wesley Edwards.